randy3k/SendCode/README.md

 ### Installation

-You could install SendREPL via Package Control.
+You could install SendCode via Package Control.
 If you are using Linux (Windows), the corresponding platform dependency [xdotool](https://github.com/randy3k/sublime-xdotool) ([pywin32](https://github.com/randy3k/sublime-pywin32)) will also be installed